-A technical denial is issued after the third failed attempt to obtain medical records from the health care provider of service on a claim.
-The time line for this request is as follows:
+A technical denial will be issued after the third failed attempt to obtain medical records from the health care provider of a service on a claim.
+The timeline for these requests is as follows:

 The health care provider will have 45 days from the date on the technical denial letter and the financial recovery overpayment letter to send in records before the paid amount of the claim is recouped.